numynox/talasius/content/activities/hikes/index.en.md

 If you like hiking, you've come to the right place.
 Here are our favorite trails around the lakes.

+> [!WARNING] Important Note
-> **Important Note:** some of the hikes presented here are demanding and involve alpine hazards.
+> Some of the hikes presented here are demanding and involve alpine hazards.
 Please assess your abilities realistically and feel free to contact us directly if you have questions about a specific tour.

 ## Lake Iseo